-The Institute for Inclusive Excellence is a partnership between the Division of Diversity, Equity, and Inclusion, the Teaching, Learning, and Professional Development Center, and the Center for Global Communication.
+The Institute for Inclusive Excellence is a partnership between the Division of Diversity, Equity, and Inclusion, and the Teaching, Learning, and Professional Development Center.
 The Institute for Inclusive Excellence was initiated in 2009 and provides faculty with an opportunity to promote a greater understanding of the academic value of diversity.
-The Institute provides an opportunity for participants to consider inclusive pedagogies and best practices in the classroom and the university as a whole.
+The Institute provides an opportunity for participants to consider inclusive pedagogies, best practices in the classroom, and the university as a whole.
 Participants will finish the Institute with a richer understanding of the academic success that can be achieved through an institutional model of inclusive excellence.
 They will learn strategies and insights to better prepare Texas Tech students to be multiculturally competent and globally competitive.
-Faculty who attend the Institute will further assist the Division of Diversity, Equity, and Inclusion in the development of policies and programs that advance the academic and professional climate for diversity and equity at Texas Tech.
+Faculty in the Institute will further assist the Division of Diversity, Equity, and Inclusion in developing a community of diversity advocates that promote and develop policies, initiatives, and a campus climate that advance the academic and professional commitment to diversity, access, and equity at Texas Tech.

 Institute for Inclusive Excellence Objectives/Goals